willzxd/HadoopHiveTezInstall/README.md

 After the data generation finish, you can then run the benchmark queries by this command

+	$HIVE_HOME/bin/hive --service hiveserver2 2>&1 &
     /bin/qgen -mode runqueries

 It will prepare a set of queries based on your benchmark specification, and then run the queries on the system you specified.

 ### Compare pure hive-mr and pure hive-tez using BigFrame: A simple example

+If you follow the previous instruction, you can use the default configuration of BigFrame to do the experiment.
+The only thing you need to do is to change the engine twice and run it twice.

-I generate 10GB data combined with the realtional data, graph data and nested data.
+My computer has 8GB memory with Intel Core i7-2600 3.40GHz CPU.
+I generated 10GB data combined with the realtional data, graph data and nested data.
 I only use a single node cluster in the pseudo-Distributed mode.
 It tooks me more than 2 hours to run all the queries under hive-mr mode.
 For Hive on Tez, I ran for three times.
 The results are 5.53072 min, 5.70933 min and 5.82627 min.
 It costs less than 6 minutes on average to finish all the queries.